NovaSQL/MSSQL-Driver/README.md

-# MySQL-Driver
+# MSSQL-Driver
-The official MySQL module for NovaSQL.
+The official Microsoft SQL module for NovaSQL.